betafcc/SaveAsPdf/README.md

 Betafcc\SaveAsPdf::sendPdf(string $url, string $filename=null)
 ```

-Get the $url and send to download with name as $filename or a random name
+Get the $url and send to download with name as $filename if provided or a random name

 ## Example